 Ingredients

-- 2 eggs plus 1 egg yolk, at room temperature
+2 medium eggs plus 1 medium egg yolk, at room temperature

 Instructions

-- Take out the butter so it can get soft while you prepare the rest.
+1. Take out the butter so it can get soft while you prepare the rest.
+You can do that the night before already.

-- Add the flour to a large bowl and make a well in the middle.
+2. Add the flour to a large bowl and make a well in the middle.
 Add the sugar on the sides on top of the flour.
-Add the yeast and lukewarm milk to the middle and mix a little.
+Next, add the yeast and lukewarm milk to the middle and mix a little.
 Cover and let stand for 5 minutes – the yeast should foam up a bit.

-- Add the eggs, egg yolk and salt and knead with a dough hook in your food processor until you get a nice smooth dough (4-5 minutes).
+3. Add the eggs, egg yolk and salt and knead with a dough hook in your food processor until you get a nice smooth dough (4-5 minutes).
 If the dough is too wet, add some more flour and knead.
-Cover with a kitchen towel and let rise for about 45-60 minutes – the size should have doubled.
+Cover with a kitchen towel and let the dough rise for about 45-60 minutes.
+The size should have doubled.

-- Roll out the dough on a well floured surface to a square with 20×20 inch (50x50cm).
+4. Roll out the dough on a well-floured surface to a square with 50x50cm.
 Spread the soft butter all over the dough in an even layer.
 Roll up the dough from one side.
-With the open side facing down roll out the dough roll again to a rectangle of 6×25 inch (15x65cm) – be careful not to press the butter through the dough.
-Roll up again from the laonger side so you get one long roll.
-Line a baking sheet with baking parchment and place the dough on the parchment in a swirl – there should be space in between, so the dough can expand.
-Cover with a kitchen towel and let rise for another 1-2 hours.
+With the open side facing down, roll out the dough roll once more into a rectangle with a size of about 15x65cm.
+Be careful not to press the butter through the dough here.
+Roll up the dough rectangle once again – this time from the longer side so you get one long roll/log.
+Line a baking sheet with baking parchment.
+Take the roll/log and shape it into a swirl on top of the baking parchment.
+Do not roll it up too tight, the dough needs some space to expand (see photos).
+Cover that swirl with a kitchen towel and let it rise for another 1-2 hours.

-- Preheat the oven to 350˚F (175°C).
+5. Preheat the oven to 180°C (350°F).
 The dough swirl should be one big disc now.
-Bake for 20-25 minutes until golden in color.
-Take out of the oven and place with the baking parchment on a cooling rack.
+Bake the Ensaïmada for about 20-25 minutes or until golden.
+Take it out of the oven and place it with the baking parchment on a wire rack so it can cool down a bit.

-- Slice the vanilla beans lengthwise and scrape out the seeds.
-Mix with the confectioner’s sugar and dust the ensaimada.
+6. Slice the vanilla beans lengthwise in half and scrape out the seeds.
+Mix with the confectioners‘ sugar and dust the Ensaimada.
 Serve still a bit warm or completely cooled.
-Best the day made, but can be stored in an airtight container for a day or two.
+It’s best the day it’s made but can be stored in an airtight container for a day or two.

 Notes